 Extension state covers the lists of extensions and each extension’s configuration.
 It can expire if the state synchronization value falls out of cache or is changed.

 Each ExtensionManager has its own state synchronization cache key.

-Returns the list of all enabled extensions.
+Return a list of all enabled extensions.

-Returns the list of all installed extensions.
+Return a list of all installed extension classes.

-Enables an extension.
+Enable an extension.

 Enabling an extension will install any data files the extension may need, any tables in the database, perform any necessary database migrations, and then will start up the extension.

-Disables an extension.
+Disable an extension.

 Disabling an extension will remove any data files the extension installed and then shut down the extension and all of its hooks.